Ian MacLaurin, Baron MacLaurin of Knebworth: Vodafone

 MacLaurin joined Vodafone as a non-executive director in 1997, becoming chairman in July 1998.
 He stepped down on the merger with AirTouch Communications Inc in 1999, resuming his role a year later.

 Upon his retirement from the board in July 2006, he became an adviser to the company.
 He was succeeded as chairman by Sir John Bond.
 He also became chairman of the Vodafone Group Foundation, an independent charitable trust set up to administer charitable and other donations on behalf of the company.

 Cricket

 MacLaurin has always been enthusiastic towards sports.
 At Malvern College, he played in the First XI.
 In his 20s, he played Minor Counties cricket for Hertfordshire.
 From 1997 until 2002 he was the Chairman of the England and Wales Cricket Board and is now Chairman of the Sport Honours Committee.
+Ironically as a Conservative Peer, under his stewardship of the ECB, he oversaw the existing 100-year plus format of the County Championship split into two divisions, and made a similar amendment to Sunday League cricket, rebranded as the National League, where teams for the first time added American style monikers to their names.

 MacLaurin was President of the Marylebone Cricket Club from 1 October 2017 to 30 September 2018.

 His son Neil MacLaurin has played first-class and List A cricket for Middlesex, as well as Minor Counties and List A cricket for Hertfordshire.